javatlacati/swiplwebtut/webspanish.md

 ****
 Ejercicio:
-Add a header and footer to your web page from the +html//1+ exercises using body styling.
+Add a header and footer to your web page from the +html//1+ ejercicios using body styling.

 Ejercicio:
 Make a pair of web pages that have some main content and some 'ads' (feel free to just make a div and some text for the ads) served from /free  and the same content without ads served from /paid.
 Minimize repeated code.